CDLUC3/mrt-doc/deploy_rules.md

     - Stop instance
     - Deploy code
     - Restart instance
-    - Re-add to laod balancer
+    - Re-add to load balancer
   - Large instance
     - Confirm that most process is complete for instance within reason.
 It may be impossible to complete all tasks.
     - Stop instance